contextus/1BLP-mobile-app/src/one_bataan_league_pass_data/readme.md

 - You can also watch the repository by using `watchItems`, which emits a `Stream<List<TDataObject>>` whenever the database table changes (i.e. insert/update/delete).

 #### `Cache`
+Persist local data using shared preferences and keychain.

+If you want to store temporary data such as user settings, you can use `SharedPrefsService`.
+If you want to save sensitive information such as access tokens, you can use `SecureStorageService`.

+- `SharedPrefsService` - allows saving primitive types such as `String`, `int`, and `bool`.
+- `SecureStorageService` - saves only `String` values.